 Do I need a bone scan if I’m under 65?

-Most people younger than 65 don't need a DXA scan unless they're at increased risk of a fracture as determined by the World Health Organization's (WHO) 10 year Fracture Risk Assessment Tool (FRAX).
+Most people younger than 65 don’t need a DXA scan unless they’re at increased risk of a fracture as determined by the World Health Organization’s (WHO) 10-year Fracture Risk Assessment Tool (FRAX).
 If your risk is equal to or greater than that of a 65-year-old woman (9.3% as determined by FRAX), then a DXA is recommended.
 Your doctor can help you calculate your fracture risk (FRAX).

-So then, who should get a bone density scan?
+Who should get a bone density scan?

 Women should get a bone scan beginning at age 65.
 Men age 70 and older may want to talk with their doctors before deciding.
 Younger women and men should consider the test if they have risk factors for serious bone loss as indicated by the FRAX risk assessment.
+Christopher Pettis, MD, a musculoskeletal radiologist who practices at AdventHealth, says “You can prevent and treat weak bones before developing osteoporosis.”

 How can I prevent and treat osteoporosis?

-There are ways to prevent and treat weak bones to stave off osteoporosis!
 The universal recommendations for bone health are the same throughout our lives despite our bone density.
-These include consuming a healthy diet with adequate calcium, daily exercise and assuring we have sufficient Vitamin D. If your DXA scan results indicate you're at high risk of fracture, medications can be considered.
+These include consuming a healthy diet with adequate calcium, daily exercise and assuring we have sufficient Vitamin D. If your DXA scan results indicate you’re at high risk of fracture, medications can be considered.

 How to read your test

 The radiologist will review the DXA scan and the radiology report includes clear language stating whether your bone mineral density is normal, osteopenic or osteoporotic as well as follow-up recommendations.
-DXA scans and mammograms are often performed at the same facilities and can usually be done during the same visit.
+Dr. Pettis says that DXA scans and mammograms are often performed at the same facilities and can usually be done during the same visit.
 Always talk to your primary care physician if you have questions and be sure to get your DXA if recommended.